Lifelong learning in healthcare

 There are two application routes for CPD courses, depending on how your course will be funded.

 - If the CPD course you are applying for is funded by Health Education North please apply through the CPD apply system.
 This is the only way to apply for funded CPD modules.
-Your Training Lead can provide further advice on this process.
+Your learning development lead/educational lead can provide further advice on this process.

 - If you are funding the course yourself or if the course is not available via CPD, you should apply via the LJMU online application form.

 For NHS staff, some of the modules will be funded by Health Education North.
-Staff are advised to contact their Trust Training Lead to discuss this further.
-Please contact your Line Manager or HR Department for details of your Trust Training Lead.
+Staff are advised to contact their learning development lead/educational lead

 For staff from the independent sector, you can apply through through the CPD apply system.
 Approval is required from Health Education North.

 For all other staff, please contact your line manager to find out if your organisation has funding available.